A'ja Wilson and Jackie Young help US rout Nigeria 88-74 to reach Olympic women's hoops semifinals

 A’ja Wilson and Jackie Young help US rout Nigeria 88-74 to reach Olympic women’s hoops semifinals

-Breanna Stewart also had 13 for the Americans, who haven’t lost since the 1992 Barcelona Games and are now two victories away from an unprecedented eighth consecutive gold medal.
-They will face a familiar foe in Australia in the semifinals on Friday night.
+Reeve said the staff has been evaluating the roster since the WNBA All-Star Game last month in Phoenix.

+“Just accumulate information about our roster, you know, gave opportunities in different places,” she said of the lineup change.
+“Then when we got to the medal rounds that we will be locking in on a solid rotation.”

+Up next is a familiar opponent, Australia, in the semifinals on Friday night.
 The Opals routed Serbia 85-67.
-The other medal round game will feature host France playing Belgium.
+The other medal-round game will feature host France playing Belgium.
+The Americans haven’t lost since the 1992 Barcelona Games and are two victories away from an unprecedented eighth consecutive gold medal.

+Young made the most of the start, scoring 15 points, and also was a defensive stopper.

+“I know that’s kind of my role in the team.
+You know, come in and be aggressive on the defensive end,” she said.
+“Be physical, get stops.
+And you know that kind of gets us playing in transition on the offensive end.”

 The loss ended a historic run by Nigeria, which became the first African country to qualify for the Olympic basketball quarterfinals.